 B. The Data shall be used for water management and conservation purposes only.
 Any further sale, distribution or transfer to a third party of these Data, in whole or in part, is prohibited.

-C. Any publication or use of the Data in the public domain shall include an acknowledgement of TNC as the owner of the Data and LHC as developer of the Data.
-Any reports, products or derivative products from the Data shall also include such acknowledgements.
+C. Any publication or use of the Data in the public domain shall include an acknowledgment of TNC as the owner of the Data and LHC as developer of the Data.
+Any reports, products or derivative products from the Data shall also include such acknowledgments.